isobelthompson/nhsbsa-digital-playbook/src/power-bi/best-practices/data-sources.md

 Currently, to connect Power BI to the Data Warehouse, this would need to be done through the AVDs (Azure Virtual Desktops), which the [Data Platforms Team][DPT] manage access to.

-[Source][source 2]
+[Source - Microsoft learn; Direct Lake][source 2]

 ## Scheduling refreshes

 DirectQuery and Direct Lake Mode read straight from the system meaning refreshes of your data do not need to be scheduled.
 If you are reading your data through import mode you may wish to automatically schedule a refresh (otherwise, you can refresh your data as and when needed).
-[Link to page explaining how to schedule a refresh][source 3]
+The [Microsoft Learn page 'Configure scheduled refresh'][source 3] gives more information.

 Alternatively, tools such as Power Automate, R or Alteryx can be used to pick up recent additions and amendments to the data.
 For example, a workflow to clean and update the data could be useful before the data is loaded in.
 Setting data flows to run automatically out of office hours may be useful dependent on your levels of data and data refresh requirements.